stevehenty/productboard-portal/README.md

 Optional attributes:

 - `annonymous_message` The message to display to users that are not logged in.
 - `key_constant` Default: "PRODUCTBOARD_KEY" The name of the constant with the productboard secret key.
-If you have multiple portals you'll need to define multiple constant.
+If you have multiple portals you'll need to define multiple constants.